 5. A SERIOUS INJURY REQUIRES A PERSONAL INJURY ATTORNEY

 The truth is that in cases of a very serious injury, such as surgery or permanent disability, a personal injury attorney is necessary to get full and fair value for your claim.
 The more serious the case, the more you need an attorney to help you.

 Insurance companies do not get their name on huge skyscrapers by paying fair value to those who can pay less than fair value.
 Additionally, there are many issues, such as healthcare reimbursements, that must be dealt with to maximize a personal injury settlement for the victim.

 According to Baumgartner Law Firm, there are studies that show people who hire an attorney for an injury accident net more money than those who handle their cases on their own.

 With a serious injury, you need a very serious attorney to help you, and hiring one early in the process can be an important first step.
 One of the best reasons for hiring a personal injury lawyer is to stop an insurance company from taking advantage of you.

 Choose an attorney with a track record of success in your case, not a lawyer who may occasionally handle a case like yours.

-Contact a personal injury lawyer at Baumgartner Law Firm for help!
+Contact a personal injury lawyer at Baumgartner Law Firm for Help!

 6711 Cypress Creek Pkwy, Houston, TX, 77069